-AHF contracts with DHCS to provide covered health care services for its eligible members who are at least 21 years old and who have ever had a diagnosis of stage 3 HIV infection and who voluntarily enroll in the program.
+AHF contracts with DHCS to provide covered health care services for its eligible members who are at least 21 years old and who have ever had a diagnosis of stage three HIV infection and who voluntarily enroll in the program.

-As part of the CalAIM initiative, various additional populations will become enrolled in managed care effective January 1, 2022, who were previously enrolled in FFS.
-These populations are listed below.
+As part of the CalAIM initiative, various additional populations have or will become enrolled in managed care, effective throughout CY 2022 and CY 2023.
+The populations identified to transition January 1, 2022, who were previously non-mandatory in managed care and/or in the FFS delivery system are as follows:

-- · Individuals with other health coverage - Individuals residing in certain rural zip codes

-- Trafficking and Crime Victims Assistance Program (TCVAP) - Individuals participating in accelerated enrollment (AE) - Child Health and Disability Prevention Infant Deeming (CHDPI) - Pregnancy-related Medi-Cal
+- Individuals with other health coverage - Individuals residing in certain rural zip codes - Trafficking and Crime Victims Assistance Program - Individuals participating in accelerated enrollment - Child Health and Disability Prevention Infant Deeming - Pregnancy-related Medi-Cal